yukun-dong/how-to/[Document]-Command-and-Response-(Preview-Feature).md

     1. Add a .ts/.js file (e.g. `xxxCommandHandler.ts`) under `bot/src` to handle your bot command, and include the following boilerplate code to get-started:
         ```typescript
         import { Activity, TurnContext } from "botbuilder";
+        import { CommandMessage, TeamsFxBotCommandHandler, TriggerPatterns } from "@microsoft/teamsfx";
-        import { TeamsFxBotCommandHandler, MessageBuilder } from "@microsoft/teamsfx";
+        import { MessageBuilder } from "@microsoft/teamsfx";

-        export class SampleCommandHandler implements TeamsFxBotCommandHandler {
+        export class xxxCommandHandler implements TeamsFxBotCommandHandler {
-            commandNameOrPattern: string | RegExp = "your-command-name";
+            triggerPatterns: TriggerPatterns = "string or RegExp pattern to trigger the command";

             async handleCommandReceived(
                 context: TurnContext,
-                receivedText: string
+                message: CommandMessage
             ): Promise<string | Partial<Activity>> {

-                // TODO-0 (optional): Verify the command arguments which are received from the client if needed.
+                // verify the command arguments which are received from the client if needed.

-                // TODO-1: handle the command with your own business logic.
+                console.log(`Bot received message: ${message.text}`);

+                // do something to process your command and return message activity as the response.
-                // TODO-2: return an adaptive card or a text message.
-You can leverage `MessageBuilder` utilities
+                // You can leverage `MessageBuilder` utilities from the `@microsoft/teamsfx` SDK
-                // from the `@microsoft/teamsfx` SDK to facilitate building message with cards supported in Teams
+                // to facilitate building message with cards supported in Teams.
-                // See https://docs.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/cards/cards-reference for more details.
             }
         }
         ```

-    1. Provide the `commandNameOrPattern` that can trigger this command handler.
+    1. Provide the `triggerPatterns` that can trigger this command handler.
 Usally it's the command name defined in your manifest, or you can use RegExp to handle a complex command (e.g. with some options in the command message).

     1. Implement `handleCommandReceived` to handle the command and return a response that will be used to notify the end users.
         * You can retrieve useful information for the conversation from the `context` parameter if needed.
+        * Parse command input if needed:
+          * `message.text`: the use input message
+          * `message.macthes`: the capture groups if you uses the RegExp for `triggerPatterns` to trigger the command.

         * You can build your response data in text format or follow the steps bellow to use adaptive card to render rich content in Teams:
             * Prepare your adaptive card content in a JSON file（e.g. myCard.json) under the `bot/adaptiveCards` folder, here is a sample adaptive card JSON payload:
                 ```json